Clinical Teaching/Field Experiences Frequently Asked Questions

 - Two faculty recommendations, one recommendation from upper level content coursework and one recommendation from pedagogy coursework

-- If previously employed by a school district, submit an official copy of district service record to prove one year or more of service to waive nine hours of student teaching.
+- If previously employed by a school district, submit an official copy of district service record to prove one year or more of service to waive nine hours of clinical teaching.
 (Note: the corresponding block class – ED 4315 or 4323 – must still be taken.)

 At the time of application, candidates must have completed: